AmazingAng/WTF-Solidity/Languages/en/14_Interface_en/readme.md

     function insertionSort(uint[] memory a) public pure virtual returns(uint[] memory);
 }
 ```

 ## Interface

-The `interface` contract is similar to the `abstract` contract, but it requires no functions are implemented in the contract.
-Rules of the interface contract are as follows:
+The `interface` contract is similar to the `abstract` contract, but it requires no functions are implemented.
+Rules of the interface:

 1. Cannot contain state variables.
 2. Cannot contain constructors.
-3. Cannot inherit other contracts except interface contracts.
+3. Cannot inherit non-interface contracts.
 4. All functions must be external and cannot have contents in the function body.
-5. The contract that inherits the interface contract must implement all the functions defined in the interface.
+5. The contract that inherits the interface contract must implement all the functions defined in it.

 Although the interface does not implement any functionality, it is the skeleton of smart contracts.
 Interface
 defines what the contract does and how to interact with them: if a smart contract implements an interface (like `ERC20` or `ERC721`),
-other Dapps and smart contracts know how to interact with it.
-Because the interface provides two important pieces of information:
+other Dapps and smart contracts will know how to interact with it.
+Because it provides two important pieces of information:

 1. The `bytes4` selector for each function in the contract, and the function signatures `function name (parameter type)`.
 2. Interface id (see [EIP165](https://eips.ethereum.org/EIPS/eip-165) for more information)